 This states that users should be able to get the information they need from a website by keyboard and without the use of a mouse.
 In many cases, writing well formed, semantic HTML will meet this requirement without too much effort from designers or developers.
 However, web design can get tricky when working with certain elements like menus that are only revealed on mouse-hover.
 In these cases, developers have to also code their UI to make sure that all the menu information can be accessed with a keyboard.

-We’re always happy to answer any questions our clients have about maintaining compliance during the design and development process, so feel free to reach out at our Contact Us form.
+We’re always happy to answer any questions our clients have about maintaining compliance during the design and development process, so feel free to reach out.